Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity: Limitations and Future Scope

 \section{Limitations and Future Scope}

-In this work, we introduce \method: an interpretable, sample-efficient, and fast weight editing approach for reducing model toxicity. \method identifies toxic directions in model activations to define a low-dimensional toxicity subspace. \method then leverages this subspace as a projection filter on the weights, effectively removing these toxic directions from the model and mitigating the model's toxicity.
-We provide theoretical insights into how \method identifies a toxic subspace from a factor analysis perspective and show empirical and theoretical evidence showing that our editing approach is conceptually similar to a \textit{denoised} version of a single DPO step.

-\method is a powerful sample-efficient alternative to DPO, also showcasing a greater robustness to label noise.
-However, we note that editing approaches that identify subspaces through unsupervised decomposition of activations are highly sensitive to the selection of selection of singular vectors.
+In this work, we introduce \method: a sample-efficient, and fast weight-editing approach for reducing unwanted behaviors in models. \method identifies toxic directions in model activations to define a low-dimensional toxicity subspace and then leverages this subspace as a projection filter on the weights.
+Notably, \method is highly robust to label noise in a task which is based on fuzzy concepts and has substantial variations in annotations and opinions.
+However, we note that editing approaches that identify subspaces through unsupervised decomposition of activations are highly sensitive to the selection of singular vectors.
 Poor selections can result in the desired capabilities of the model being drastically impacted~\cite{wei2024assessing}.

-Extending our work to alignment where the undesired concepts are more subtle (for example, aligning to non-harmful preferences) may prove to be challenging, as subspaces representing these concepts would be more entangled with the context subspaces to be retained.
-We defer investigating such situations to future work.
-Finally, our analysis and method focus solely on the MLP layers of the transformer language model.
+Additionally, our analysis and method focus solely on the MLP layers of the transformer language model.
 Further explorations into self-attention may help develop more principled and robust edit approaches.
 We defer this to future work.

+We attempt to connect the two bodies of work for alignment -- based on training and editing, to encourage further developments in editing.
+For this, we provide theoretical insights into how \method identifies a toxic subspace from a factor analysis perspective and show empirical and theoretical evidence showing that our editing approach is conceptually similar to a \textit{denoised} version of a single DPO step.
 Our work attempts to provide principled insights toward leveraging interpretable directions in activations for alignment through editing weights.
 We hope this enables an initial step toward a wider applicability of modern language models.